 In my book, that’s a clear sign that he is not ready to progress the relationship and just wasting your time until he meets someone he is really into.

 Don’t get your heart more invested and exit the stage asap.
-If he is not progressing the relationship at a reasonable speed than this is a clear sign it’s time to end the relationship.
+If he is not progressing the relationship at a reasonable speed then this is a clear reason to end the relationship.

 2. The relationship has become toxic